pbest/styleplate-scss-grid/README.md

-# Styleplate's Semantic SCSS Grid
+# Styleplate : Semantic SCSS Grid
 A super flexible, simple, and 'semantic' SASS-based grid system.
 This SCSS partial can be used stand alone or part of the Styleplate build system.

 # How to use: #